US airstrikes target militia-controlled areas in east Syria | Law-Order

 - Lebanon

-The US military said early on Wednesday it carried out airstrikes in eastern Syria that targeted areas used by militias backed by Iran's paramilitary Revolutionary Guard.
+The U.S. military said early Wednesday it carried out airstrikes in eastern Syria that targeted areas used by militias backed by Iran's paramilitary Revolutionary Guard.
 There was no immediate acknowledgment by Syria's state-run media of the strikes hitting Deir Ez-Zor.
 Iran as well did not acknowledge the attack.
+An opposition war monitors the Syrian Observatory for Human Rights and activist collective Deir Ezzor 24 said the airstrikes targeted the Ayash Camp run by the Fatimiyoun group made up of Shiite fighters from Afghanistan.
+The war monitor reported that at least six Syrian and foreign militants were killed in the airstrikes.

-“Today's strikes were necessary to protect and defend US personnel,'' Central Command spokesman Col. Joe Buccino said in a statement.
-The colonel added the attack was in response to an August 15 attack targeting US forces.
+"Today's strikes were necessary to protect and defend U.S. personnel,'' Central Command spokesman Col. Joe Buccino said in a statement.
+The colonel added the attack was in response to an Aug.
+15 attack targeting U.S. forces.
 That attack saw drones allegedly launched by Iranian-backed militias target the al-Tanf Garrison used by American forces.
-US Central Command described the assault as causing “zero casualties and no damage” at the time.
+U.S. Central Command described the assault as causing "zero casualties and no damage" at the time.

 Deir Ez-Zor is a strategic province that borders Iraq and contains oil fields.
 Iran-backed militia groups and Syrian forces control the area and have often been the target of Israeli war planes in previous strikes.